ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-11-15-splitting-user-stories.md

   there are good reasons why you should do it.
 ---

 User Stories are short and simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
 It´s called User Story because you put the user into focus.
-Therefore a User Story should lead to a product increment that can be seen valuable from the user- or business perspective
+Therefore a User Story should lead to a product increment that can be seen valuable from the user- or business perspective.

 # The advantage of splitting